 is men who, for centuries, have vexed this ground,

 first to hide the mummies in it, and afterwards, and until our day, to

 Each of these holes has enclosed its corpse, and if you

-peer within you may see yellow-coloured rags still trailing there; and
+peer within you may see yellow-colored rags still trailing there.
+Some lean

-holes like jackals, advance to sell us scarabaei, blue-glass trinkets
+holes like jackals, advance to sell us scarabs, blue-glass trinkets

 that are half fossilised, and feet or hands of the dead.

 And now farewell to the fresh morning.
 Every minute the heat becomes

 more oppressive.
 The pathway that is marked only by a row of stones